austinj42/Chemical-Compound-Creator/README.md

 # Chemical-Compound-Creator
-Program to allow user's to create a list of chemical compounds.
+Program to allow users to create a list of chemical compounds.

 ****************************************
 This is still a work in progress